We use affiliate links and may receive a small commission on purchases.

-Inside the main compartment, there are three internal mash pockets: a long narrow one on the side of the bag and two more (one bigger and one smaller) are under the flap (approximately 2/3 vs 1/3 of the flap respectively).
-The pockets can come in handy if you want to organize the bag a bit, however to be honest I haven’t used them that much yet.
+Inside the main compartment, there are three internal mesh pockets: a long narrow one on the side of the bag and two more (one bigger and one smaller) are under the flap (approximately 2/3 vs 1/3 of the flap respectively).
+The pockets can come in handy if you want to organize the bag a bit, however, to be honest, I haven’t used them that much yet.
 Maybe once or twice when I wanted to store some small soft items – being on the outside of the bag/next to the wall, I do not want to risk putting anything hard and fragile lest it is damaged during the transportation.
-In addition, the things have to be rather flat, as the flap goes against my back, when carried as a backpack.
+In addition, the things have to be rather flat, as the flap goes against my back when carried as a backpack.

-When in the backpack mode, it is possible to move the handles away from the back, by fastening them to the sides with the help of special located next to the compression ones.
+When in the backpack mode, it is possible to move the handles away from the back, by fastening them to the sides with the help of specially located next to the compression ones.

 Finally, I have one last comment about the colors.
 The color of the Thule Chasm duffle that I have is identified as “dark shadow”, which is basically a combination of grey and black.
 But the bag also comes in “zinnia”, that is yellow and black, and “cobalt”, which is blue and black.
 So, one way or another it is always a combination of two colors, or ‘multi-colored’.
 Why am I telling you this?
 Well, I just want to make sure that you avoid the frustration I had when my bag was ‘lost’ on the way from Helsinki to Oslo.